Dental trauma: Prevention

 One of the most important measures is to impart knowledge and awareness about dental injury to those who are involved in sports environments like boxing and in school children in which they are at high risk of suffering dental trauma through an extensive educational campaign including lectures, leaflets, posters which should be presented in an easy understandable way.

 Management

 The management depends on the type of injury involved and whether it is a baby or an adult tooth.
 If teeth are completely knocked out baby front teeth should not be replaced.
 The area should be cleaned gently and the child brought to see a dentist.
 Adult front teeth (which usually erupt at around six years of age) can be replaced immediately if clean.
-See below and the Dental Trauma Guide website for more details.
 If a tooth is avulsed, make sure it is a permanent tooth (primary teeth should not be replanted, and instead the injury site should be cleaned to allow the adult tooth to begin to erupt).